 Digital audience measurement is getting better: measurers are on the lookout for “fraudulent” views, are working to include only “viewable” impressions, and are measuring what percentage of people reached by a campaign actually belong to the group the advertiser was paying for.
 So what’s...

-To better understand reach, Nielsen recently analyzed the concept of “reach efficiency” to see if advertisers are spending their dollars effectively.
-Despite having similar parameters and goals, the analysis found that campaigns can perform differently based on the sites they’re served on.
+To better understand what reach is in advertising, Nielsen recently analyzed the concept of “reach efficiency” to see if advertisers are spending their dollars effectively.

 There’s no doubt that online advertising has seen tremendous growth in recent years, but advertisers and publishers alike are still unsure if their campaigns are successfully reaching their desired audiences.
 A new benchmark study from Nielsen provides much-needed context into online advertising...